 What are the dimensions of this orthopedic shoulder immobilizer?
 The body swathe (belt) is about 5” tall and 35” wide.

 How do I put on this arm sling?
 Secure immobilizing swathe around your child’s chest area with cut out portion under their chest.
-Attach humeral cuff to immobilizing swathe securing with Velcro.
+Attach humeral cuff to immobilizing swathe securing with fasteners.
 Place shorter strap around the arm and secure by wrapping the long strap over the arm and fastening the back.
 Place adjustable shoulder strap over the unaffected shoulder and secure to the back of the immobilizing swathe.
 Secure wrist/hand cuff to immobilizing swathe.
 Wrap and secure wrist.

 Shoulder immobilizer can be worn on your child’s right or left arm.